Kayne Anderson BDC

 George E. Marucci, Jr. serves as an independent director on our Board of Directors.
 Mr. Marucci is an accomplished finance executive and entrepreneur in various industries and fields.
 Mr. Marucci serves as the Lead Valuation Director on our Audit Committee.
 Mr. Marucci currently serves as a marketing consultant for BMW North America, chair of a leading automotive family office in Baltimore and golf commentator for Fox Sports Television.
 Previously, Mr. Marucci was the co-owner, president and acting chief financial officer for Pennmark Automotive Enterprises, a luxury automobile dealership which employed 450 employees and generated $300 million in annual sales.
 Previously, Mr. Marucci was the co-owner and president of Pennmark Real Estate Investment Group, which specialized in commercial real estate and development, including the development and operation of 50 Walmart retail centers.
 Prior to owning and operating these companies, Mr. Marucci served as an investment advisor and stockbroker at White Weld and Co. and Merrill Lynch.
 In those roles, Mr. Marucci was responsible for institutional sales and client development.
 Mr. Marucci began his career with a family-based accounting firm, Marucci, Ortals and Co.
 Mr. Marucci received a B.A. in Accounting in 1974 from The University of Maryland.

 Susan C. Schnabel serves as Chairperson of our Audit Committee of our Board of Directors.
 Ms. Schnabel is the co-founder and managing partner of aPriori Capital Partners, an independent leveraged buyout fund advisor. aPriori Capital Partners was created in connection with the spin-off of DLJ Merchant Banking Partners from Credit Suisse in 2014.
 Prior to forming aPriori Capital, Ms. Schnabel worked at Credit Suisse from 1998 to 2014 where she served as a managing director in the Asset Management Division and co-head of DLJ Merchant Banking.
 Ms. Schnabel formerly served on the boards of numerous public companies, including Neiman Marcus, STR Holdings, Rockwood Holdings Inc. and Shoppers Drug Mart.
-She also serves on the Board of Trustees of Cornell University, the California Institute of Technology – Investment Committee, the US Olympic and Paralympic Foundation Board of Directors, and the Board of Directors of the Los Angeles Music Center Foundation.
+She also serves on the Board of Trustees of Cornell University and the US Olympic and Paralympic Foundation Board of Directors.
 Ms. Schnabel earned a Bachelor of Science in Chemical Engineering from Cornell University and an M.B.A. from Harvard Business School.

 Al Rabil serves on our Board of Directors.
 Mr. Rabil is the CEO of Kayne Anderson Capital Advisors, L.P., overseeing strategic initiatives, operations, and asset management across Kayne’s investment platforms.
 In 2007, Rabil co-founded Kayne Anderson’s real estate private equity platform (KA Real Estate) and continues to serve as KA Real Estate’s CEO, setting strategic direction, overseeing overall investment activities, and leading fundraising for all KA Real Estate investments.